-Designing, building and delivering the new Hebbron Family Center is currently estimated to cost \$14.493,213.
+Designing, building and delivering the new Hebbron Family Center is currently estimated to cost \$14,086,008.
 The project has a total budget allocation of \$11,147,115.
 The project team continues to find ways to leverage funds and find creative ways to bridge the gap between the secured allocation and estimated cost.
-The team is optimistic on bridging the gap with the additional allocation of CDBG funding.

-ATTACHMENTS: Resolution ABA's SD Presentation
+ATTACHMENTS: ABA's SD Presentation